Mid-30s, Female, Single and Awesome

 “How Did I Become the Last Single Person In My Group?”

-As a woman in her mid-30s, I get bothered by these kind of articles–not because I feel an unyielding pull to get married and have kids by the next full moon, but because they seem to reflect a stigma that still appears very prominently in modern society–that women lose their attractiveness and sex appeal once they reach a certain age.
+As a woman in her mid-30s, I get bothered by these kind of articles.
+Not because I feel an unyielding pull to get married and have kids by the next full moon.
+Rather, they seem to reflect a stigma that still appears very prominently in modern society–that women lose their attractiveness and sex appeal once they reach a certain age.

 Before I even started reading the article, the first comment describing it called it “cringe-worthy.”
 “Really?”
 I thought curiously, clicking on the link.
 “What could POSSIBLY be cringe-worthy about an article?”